chadspratt/sc-bot-tato/README.md

-A Starcraft II bot to try some different strategies and have some fun
+A Starcraft II bot with an emphasis on moving in formation